 Aam Kasundi aka Bengali style Mustard Sauce prepared with Mango is something Pasta is savoring these days!
 It, in fact, is quite funny seeing her creeping into the kitchen and coming back with a spoonful of Aam Kasundi every now and then!
 Rosie, my house-help informed me about Pasta’s kitchen venture day before.
 I was both shocked and happy to see her enjoying the Aam Kasundi I made a few days back!
 At least, I know, the Kasundi is worth having!

 I started making Aam Kasundi during our Gurgaon Days.
 It was not that Kasundi or Aam Kasundi was not available in the market.
-However, I never liked the smell of preservative in Kasundi and always preferred the homemade version.
+However, I never liked the smell of preservatives in Kasundi and always preferred the homemade version.
 In my portion of Kasundi, I don’t like the smell of vinegar!
 Neither I like Kasundi prepared or pre-cooked with spices.
 My Aam Kasundi is all about natural fermentation.
 I use handpicked green mangoes along with the Mustard seed, ample of Mustard Oil, Salt, Sugar, and Garlic to make it.
 My Mango Mustard Sauce does not call for preservatives!

 The recipe though adopted from Dida but Garlic is my addition to it.
 I had never seen Dida using Garlic while making the Pickles or other condiments.
-She was a Bengali widower and till her last breath, she was adamant to not to have any form of Non-vegetarian food.
+She was a Bengali widower and till her last breath, she was adamant not to have any form of Non-vegetarian food.
 This, in fact, was inclusive of Garlic and Masoor Dal (Red Lentil).
 Dida never had those after Dadu and I have never seen the condiments prepared with Garlic at her place.
 I still remember Dida placing all the bottles (she used to call those Jam-bottle) of Condiments on the terrace for months before using 🙂 .
 Visiting Mamarbari for sure was full of those treats back then.
 Now to see Pasta enjoying the Kasundi I prepared is kind of soul-satisfying.

 However, I like my portion of Aam Kasundi with Garlic.
-It gives unique and distinct aroma to the preparation.
+It gives a unique and distinct aroma to the preparation.
 Coming to the recipe of Aam Kasundi, as I already mentioned I use limited ingredients.
 I don’t cook it instead it is a fire-free recipe of Kasundi.
-Here I must mention, I use a big Earthen Pot to store the Kasundi for initial seven days.
+Here I must mention, I use a big Earthen Pot to store the Kasundi for the initial seven days.
 This step is crucial to make proper Kasundi.